rif/web2admin/README.md

 - If a user is in the w2a_manager group then it has all permissions for all tables except auth tables (no changing permissions for other users).

 Give fine-grained permissions to particular users for specific tables:
  - Create the following permissions (w2a_read, w2a_create, w2a_select, w2a_edit, w2a_delete) for the desired tables and authorized users.
-If a user is in w2a_root group he/she has a special permissions controller for adding/permissions permissions to the users (she/he can still perform this through regular appadmin).
+If a user is in w2a_root group it has a special controller (permissions) for adding/removing permissions to the users (it can still perform this through regular appadmin).

 Access http://localhost:8000/yourapp/plugin_web2admin